PoojaFirmware/CPrograms/Bit_Packaging/Readme.md

 13. **Shifting and Masking for Bit-Field Extraction**
 14. **Extracting Specific Fields from a Packed Integer**
 15. **Setting Specific Bits in a Packed Integer - single bit(bit manipulation) & multiple bit**
+16. **Write a program for packing and unpacking 4 characters in a 32 integers**